1.

 Chorus--Whack, fal de ral, etc.

-Gallant Meade, a hero truly, at Gettysburg
+Gallant Meade, a hero truly, at Gettysburg the foe met he;

 And there he gave them Ballyhooly--Oh, how are you, General Lee?